JimKrolik/Huntress-CTF-2024-WriteUps/Web/Zippy/README.md

 ![/app](images/6.browseapp.PNG)

 Given we have the capability to read the root folder, we likely are running as root.
-Also, with the project in /app being named 'Slippy', I felt this may be susceptible to a zip slip attack.

 I tested uploading a file and was able to place a file wherever I wanted.
 After browsing around further, I found that /app/Pages held the files for this website.

 ![Browse /app/Pages](images/7.apppages.PNG)